Gratin of Tiger Prawns with Chilli and Cheese

 Fat, juicy tiger prawns combined with cream and the melting cheese, and the added piquancy of lime and chilli, make this one of my favourite starters.
 Using bigger dishes, it would also make a splendid lunch dish for two, together with salad and some good bread.

-This recipe first appeared in Sainsbury's Magazine Guide To Fish Cookery Serves 4 as a starter
+This recipe first appeared in Sainsbury's Magazine Guide To Fish Cookery Serves 4 as a starter.
+Scroll to the bottom of the Method to see questions Lindsey has answered on this recipe

 You need to deal with the prawns in advance by rinsing them, then leaving them in a colander set over a bowl for about an hour to defrost.